steverozen/Misc-PCAWG7-code/README.md

 * matrix_plot/matrix_plot_functions_v0.1.R, for plotting figures such as Fig 3 in https://www.nature.com/articles/s41586-020-1943-3.
 The folder also contains example input and output.

-* gaddy-gram.R, for plotting figure such as the "snake plots", a.k.a. "hamburger plots" a.k.a "Gaddy grams" at e.g https://cancer.sanger.ac.uk/cosmic/signatures/SBS/SBS1.tt.
+* gaddy-gram.R, for plotting figures such as the "snake plots", a.k.a. "hamburger plots" a.k.a "Gaddy grams" at e.g https://cancer.sanger.ac.uk/cosmic/signatures/SBS/SBS1.tt.

 Some tumours were excluded from the plots: